wp-plugins/wp-simple-firewall/readme.txt

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 3.0.0 =

+*   CHANGED:    Removed support for upgrading from versions < 2.0

 = 2.6.6 =

 *	FIX:		Improved compatibility with bbPress.